Flag of Iceland

 The flag of the president of Iceland.
 It has an aspect ratio of 9:16.

 The flag of the Icelandic Customs Service.
 It has an aspect ratio of 9:16.

-The flag of Iceland (íslenski fáninn) was officially described in Law No. 34, set out on 17 June 1944, the day Iceland became a republic.
-The law is entitled "The Law of the National Flag of Icelanders and the State Arms" and describes the Icelandic flag as follows:
+The flag of Iceland (íslenski fáninn) is defined in Law No. 34/1944, adopted on 17 June 1944, the day Iceland became a republic.
+The law, entitled The Law of the National Flag of Icelanders and the State Arms, describes the flag as follows:

-The civil national flag of Icelanders is blue as the sky with a snow-white cross and a fiery-red cross inside the white cross.
-The arms of the cross extend to the edge of the flag, and their combined width is 2/9, with the red cross being 1/9 of the width of the flag.
-The inner blue areas are squares, and the outer blue areas are rectangles of equal width but twice as long.
-The dimensions between the width and length of the flag are 18:25.
+The civil national flag of Icelanders is sky-blue with a snow-white cross and a fiery-red cross inside the white cross.
+The arms of the crosses extend to the edges of the flag and their width is 2/9, and the red cross 1/9 of the width of the flag.
+The blue sections are rectangles: the hoist sections are equilateral, and the outer sections are the same width as them but twice as long.
+The ratio between the width and length of the flag is 18:25.

-Iceland's first national flag was a white cross on a deep blue background.
-It was first shown in a parade in 1897.
-The modern flag dates from 1915, when a red cross was inserted into the white cross of the original flag.
-This cross historically stems from the symbol of Christianity.
-It was adopted and became the national flag when Iceland was granted sovereignty by Denmark in 1918.
-For Icelanders, the flag's colouring represents a vision of their country's landscape.
-The colours stand for three of the elements that make up the island.
-Red is the fire produced by the island's volcanoes, white recalls the ice and snow that covers Iceland and blue represents the mountains of the island.
+A blue-and-white flag (a white Nordic cross on a blue field) was used as an unofficial national symbol from the late 19th century and was first displayed publicly in 1897.
+The present design dates from 1915, when a red cross was added within the white cross, in part to distinguish the flag from similar designs.
+As with other Nordic cross flags, the cross is traditionally associated with Christianity.

+The flag was adopted as the national flag of Iceland when Iceland was granted sovereignty by Denmark in 1918.
+The colours are commonly interpreted as representing elements of the country's landscape: red for volcanic fire, white for ice and snow, and blue for the mountains and surrounding sea.